Donald Trump Promised To Lift Sanctions On North Korea At Kim Jong Un Meeting, Country's State Media Reports

-Donald Trump, already under fire for making significant concessions to North Korean strongman Kim Jong Un in their “summit” meeting in Singapore on Tuesday, as the news site Vox reported, appears to have given up even more than had been previously made public whole receiving almost nothing in return – especially compared to previous presidents who have made deals with the Democratic People’s Republic of Korea, as the 70-year-old totalitarian country is officially known, the Washington Post reported.
+Donald Trump, already under fire for making significant concessions to North Korean strongman Kim Jong Un in their “summit” meeting in Singapore on Tuesday, as the news site Vox reported, appears to have given up even more than had been previously made public.
+Yet Trump seemed to receive almost nothing in return, especially compared to previous presidents who have made deals with the Democratic People’s Republic of Korea (DPRK), as North Korea is officially known, the Washington Post reported.

-According to reports by the Korean Central News Agency — the DPRK’s state-controlled media organization — Trump also promised to lift economic sanctions on North Korea, a country that as of 2014 held approximately 120,000 political prisoners in its harsh and brutal prison system, according to a United Nations report, which accused Kim and his North Korean regime of committing “crimes against humanity.”
+According to reports by the Korean Central News Agency, the DPRK’s state-controlled media organization, Trump also promised to lift economic sanctions on North Korea.
+North Korea, as of 2014, held approximately 120,000 political prisoners in its harsh and brutal prison system, according to a United Nations report, which accused Kim and his North Korean regime of committing “crimes against humanity.”

 Those atrocities include, according to a New York Times summary of the U.N. report, “extermination, murder, enslavement, torture, imprisonment, rape, forced abortions and other sexual violence, persecution on political, religious, racial and gender grounds, the forcible transfer of populations, the enforced disappearance of persons and the inhumane act of knowingly causing prolonged starvation.”